Medical Sharps Disposal

 942 Hartle Court, Napa

 It is against the law to leave any material at these locations after hours.

 HOW TO HANDLE SHARPS SAFELY & LEGALLY

-Sharps should be transported in an approved sharps container, obtained from a physician or pharmacy.
-A tightly sealed, leak and puncture resistant container with lid (bleach bottle, laundry detergent bottle, etc.) is an acceptable alternative.
-Please label container as “sharps.”
+Sharps should be transported in an approved red sharps container, obtained from a physician, pharmacy or Napa County Public Health.
 Sharps transported in plastic bags, paper bags or other non-puncture resistant containers will be refused.